• Skip to primary navigation

 • Gather and prepare your ingredients.
 Thinly slice the red cabbage and onion.

-• Scoop out 1 tablespoon of duck fat and melt it on a large cast iron skillet over medium heat.
+• Scoop out the duck fat and melt it on a large cast iron skillet over medium heat.

 • Once the duck fat is melted, sauté the onions for about 5 minutes.
 Then, add the cabbage, vinegar, bay leaf, salt, pepper, and water.